Henryków – Cistercian Abbey

 In 1222, prince Henry the Bearded gave Nicholas, the Wrocław cathedral canon and notary of the prince’s office, permission to settle Cistercian brothers in Henryków.
 The condition was that the official founder and patron of the abbey would be the son and successor of Henry the Bearded, Henry I, thanks to which monasery had a chance for rapid development under the protection of the Silesian branch of the Piast dynasty.
 Nicholas donated for the monastery the land received from the prince over the upper Oława river, to which the first monks arrived in 1227.
 They were nine monks from Lubiąż Abbey, headed by Abbot Peter.
 A year later, a document was issued approving all the properties of the monastery and in 1228 two altars of the first timber monastery church were consecrated.

 The abbey developed quite dynamically until the Mongol invasion in 1241, when the church and monastery were burned and looted.
-In addition, the situation of the monastery was aggravated by the death at Legnica Battle of the son of Henry the Bearded, Prince Henry the Pious, then patron of the Henryków convent.
+In addition, the situation of the monastery was aggravated by the death at Legnica Battle of the son of Henry the Bearded, Prince Henry the Pious, then patron of the Henryków abbey.
 After the Mongol invasion, the Cistercians began to rebuild the monastery and recover the property.
 In order to organize the property, a document called the Henryków Book began to be written (from around the mid-thirteenth century to the end of the fourteenth century), which, in addition to describing the history of the foundation, mentioned the possessions of the monastery in Henryków.
 It has become one of the most valuable monuments of Polish literature, as it contains, among others, the first sentence written in Polish (“day, ut ia pobrusa a ti poziwai”).

 In the second half of the thirteenth century Cistercians strengthened their position and increased wealth, although after the death of Henry the Pious, subsequent rulers of the Silesia were less interested in the fate of the abbey.
 The income came primarily from the land estates making granges and from craft activities, rents, mines and customs.
 The Henryków monks also dealt with brewing, milling, shoemaking and weaving.
 The establishment of sister abbey in Krzeszów is evidence of their growing position in 1292.
 According to written sources, at the end of the 13th century Henryków housed as many as 80 monks and lay brothers who employed numerous workers and slaves.